Terms and conditions for Plusnet Mobile services

 5.3.
-If you’re within your minimum term when you tell us that the mobile phone is lost or stolen we’ll still charge you your full monthly plan price until the end of your minimum term or in-contract termination charges.
+If you’re within your minimum term when you tell us that the mobile phone is lost or stolen we’ll still charge you your full monthly plan price until the end of your minimum term or early termination charges.

 6. Ending our agreement

 6.1.
 If you end our agreement within the minimum term or we end our agreement within the minimum term (unless the reason we end our agreement is because we are no longer providing the services to our customers) then:

 6.1.1. during the first six months, as we still own your mobile phone, we have the choice to require you to either: (a) return the mobile phone and pay a reduced early termination charge; or (b) pay early termination charges as set out in our Mobile Price Guide.
 If we ask you to return the mobile phone and you’ve damaged it or done any of things we don’t allow under paragraph 1.1, we may charge you for the damage, or return it to you and charge you our standard early termination charges; or

 6.1.2. after the first six months of the minimum term, you'll have to pay early termination charges as set out in our Mobile Price Guide.